Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 Callers should wait for the operation to completed by calling `getFinalResult()` on the returned operation from the `begin<method-name>` method.
 Sample code snippets are provided to illustrate using long-running operations [below](#Examples).

-### Training models
-Using the `FormTrainingClient`, you can train a machine-learned model on your own form type.
-The resulting model will be able to recognize values from the types of forms it was trained on.
-You have the following options when you train custom models: [training with labeled data][service_doc_train_labeled] and [train without labeled data][service_doc_train_labeled].

-### Recognizing values from forms
-Using the `FormRecognizerClient`, you can use your own trained models to recognize field values and locations, as well as table data, from forms of the type you trained your models on.
-The output of models trained with and without labels differs as shown in this [sample][differentiate_custom_forms_with_labeled_and_unlabeled_models].

-### Managing Custom Models
-Using the `FormTrainingClient`, you can get, list, and delete the custom models you've trained.
-You can also view the count of models you've trained and the maximum number of models your subscription will allow you to store.

 ## Examples